Library Policy Manual

 1.4.
 Library privileges may be curtailed when a child is repeatedly left in the Library’s care after closing.

 2.1.
 For the purposes of this policy, the following definitions shall apply:

 2.1.1.
-A “child” is considered to be someone who is seventeen years of age or younger.
+A “child” is considered to be someone who is eight years of age or younger.

 2.1.2.
 A child is considered to be “unattended” when the caregiver is unable to communicate with the child verbally at a reasonable volume.

 2.1.3.
 A “disruptive” child is one whose actions disturb others or damage items belonging to the Library or to others.

 3. Unattended Children

 3.1.
 Children are welcomed at the Library, but for their safety, all children under the age of eight must be accompanied in the Library by an adult who directly supervises the child during his or her visit.